aiyayala/Google-Cloud-Platform/README.md

 ### Bitnami customer support?
 Submit a request.Documentation.
 ### How to setup database?
-Https requests  0.95 /million     90+ requests in each page ~ 100

 ### How to migrate our website?
 1. Set up wordpress https://www.youtube.com/watch?v=uMs01-uNjak&t=623s
 2. https://firstsiteguide.com/change-hosting/  sftp (…)

+### How much is the DDos?
+Https requests  0.95 /million  Use Gt-metrix to check.
+90+ requests in each page